AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 ### Hashing Functions

 All hashing within the context of this application will be done using SHA-256.
 Current NIST standards indicate that SHA-256 provides sufficient security for Digital signatures and hash-only applications.
 In the case of storing user passwords, PBKDF2 will be used to create the password key, while SHA-256 will be used as the pseudorandom function.
-For our use, PBKDF2 will apply the HMAC SHA-256 encryption multiple times, and then proceeds to perform a xor operation over the multiple iterations of the pseudorandom function.
+For our use, PBKDF2 will apply the HMAC SHA-256 encryption multiple times, and then proceed to perform a xor operation over the multiple iterations of the pseudorandom function.
 This process is known as key stretching, and lengthens the time it takes to crack a password.
 As of January 2017, the Internet Engineering Task Force (IETF) recommends PBKDF2 as a password hashing algorithm [2].
 The key derivation formula for PBKDF2 is as follows [2]:

 ```
    DK = (P, S, c, dkLen)